alexgoller/illumio-pretty-cool-events/README.md

 * PCETeams   - create a message via Teams Connectorcard
 * PCEServiceNow - create an incident in the ServiceNow incident table
 * PCEPagerDuty - creates an incident in PagerDuty
+* PCEFile    - log PCE events to a logfile

 ## PCEStdout